Regan Patterson Consulting provides technical services to help clients advance environmental justice at the local, state, and national level.

 Dr. Regan F. Patterson is an expert on issues related to environmental justice, transportation equity, and air pollution.
 She brings a unique combination of research, policy, and community engagement skills to clients addressing environmental and climate challenges.

 In addition to her work with nonprofits and government, Dr. Patterson also teaches and mentors students.
-She has taught undergraduate courses on environmental justice and Geographic Information Systems (GIS).
+Currently, she is an Assistant Professor of Civil and Environmental Engineering at the University of California, Los Angeles.
 Dr. Patterson has also instructed high school math and college success courses for Upward Bound and SMASH.
 She was awarded the inaugural Impact Award from the Kapor Center for Social Impact for increasing access to STEM education.

 Dr. Patterson earned her Ph.D. in Environmental Engineering at the University of California, Berkeley.
 While at UC Berkeley, she was a recipient of the US EPA Science to Achieve Results (STAR) Fellowship, the Switzer Environmental Fellowship, and the UC Berkeley Chancellor’s Fellowship.
 Her research has been published in peer-reviewed journals, including Atmospheric Environment, Environmental Justice, and the International Journal of Environmental Research and Public Health.
 Upon earning her doctorate, Dr. Patterson completed a postdoctoral research fellowship at the University of Michigan Institute for Social Research.
 She holds a B.S. in Chemical Engineering from UCLA and an M.S. in Environmental Engineering from UC Berkeley.